 From 13 January 2019 Willem-Alexander lives with his family in the Palace Huis ten Bosch.
 The King’s family lives in the Wassenaar wing.
 The Hague wing is used, among other things, as a guest house.
 Huis ten Bosch Palace is owned by the state and made available to the King by law.
 The palace is located in the Haagse Bos in The Hague.

 Before they move to Palace Huis ten Bosch, the royal family lived in Villa Eikenhorst.
 De Eikenhorst is a villa on the De Horsten estate in Wassenaar.
 From April 30, 2013, to January 13, 2019, it was the official residence of King Willem-Alexander of the Netherlands and his family.
-He lived there as crown prince from 2003.
+Willem Alexander lived there as crown prince since 2003.

 The King is the head of state of the Kingdom of the Netherlands.
 In order to fulfill his function, the state has made Palace Noordeinde, Palace Huis ten Bosch, and the Royal Palace Amsterdam available to the Head of State.
 Noordeinde Palace in The Hague is the King’s working palace.
 Like the Royal Palace Amsterdam, this palace is used for official receptions and events.